 Please find a selection of ecolabels in alphabetical order.
 All ecolabels are given from the list "Comparison of Aircraft, usage: highest to lowest" (see above) plus a few more.

-The aircraft type is given above each ecolabel (in the HTML).
-In this way it is possible to use the search function from the browser to locate the ecolabel in question.
+The aircraft type is given as a heading above each ecolabel (in this HTML file).
+In this way it is possible to use the search function from the browser (CTRL F) to locate the ecolabel in question.
+Search for e.g. "737" or "319".
 It is intended to provide short links to the ecolabels to give them an intuitive persistent URL.
 Here is the first example: https://purl.org/ecolabel/A320.

 Each ecolabel shows a QR-Code, which leads to https://purl.org/ecolabel/info.
 It shows a one-page info graphic for passengers explaining the metrics of the ecolabel.
 Please click and have a look!